-LIVING COST IN GERMANY FOR INTERNATIONAL STUDNETS WHO WANT STUDY IN GERMANY
+LIVING COST IN GERMANY

 Compared to some other European countries, Germany is not very expensive.
 The costs of food, lodging, clothing and cultural activities are slightly above the EU average.
 On average, students in Germany spend around 850 euros a month on the cost of living.
 The biggest expense is rent.
 According to statistics, students in Germany spent around 850 euros per month on average living costs.
 Prices differ significantly between the big cities of Germany.
 I would need more money to live and study in Munich than in Leipzig, for example.